ervandew/eclim/src/doc/content/vim/java/import.rst

 .. _\:JavaImportClean:

 - **:JavaImportClean** -
-  Removes any un-used import statements.
+  Removes any unused import statements.
 If the current file is not in an Eclipse project, then a Vim only implementation is invoked, that behaves the same as the server side version, except it does not take into account object names that are commented out.